 If you are a sitter

-One of the biggest differences between Rover and Hello Marshy is how each platform treats sitter earnings.
+One of the biggest differences between Rover and Hello Marshy is how each platform approaches sitter earnings.
 On Rover, sitters pay a 20% service fee on every booking.
 That means a portion of what you earn is taken each time you work.
 The more you book, the more you give up.

-That difference is about more than pricing.
-It reflects a different mindset.
-Rover's model makes money by taking more from sitters every time they book.
-Hello Marshy is built around supporting sitters, respecting their work, and creating a platform where they can keep more of what they earn.
+Either way, the goal is the same: helping sitters keep more of what they earn.
 The belief is simple: when sitters feel valued and supported, they are in a better position to focus on the pets in their care.

 Hello Marshy vs Rover: safety and booking protection